Chao-Xi/jxperfbook/docs/2025/0intro.md

 Recently I working on NEW project with Vault, Azure AD and PWM API to help automate password rotaion process to replace any manul jobs to rorate account password in yearly basis

-Besides these, I passed AWS solutions architect test and azure administrator test 104 and Certified Istio service mesh and gitlab CICD test,
+Besides these, I passed AWS solutions architect test and azure solution expert test az305 and Certified Istio service mesh and gitlab CICD test,

 I also create multiple tutorial books for my colleague this year mainly about Azure ,AWS, Elasticsearch, Reddis, Chef & Ansible, Istio So that’s all about me these couple years.